jerryz920/SAFE-latte/safe-apps/cloud-attestation/README.md

 ### Use of endorsements
-A principal can make use of an image endorsement by incorporating the endorsement into its own trust wallet.
-The principal sets its policy on whose endorsements it trusts and on what property.
+A principal can make use of an image endorsement by incorporating the endorsement along with its trusted endorsers.
+This is accomplished via logic-set linking of SAFE.
+The principal can choose to link an interested endorsement (or a trust hub) to its own endorsement policy set where it sets a policy on whose endorsements it trusts and on what endorsable property.
-For instance, Alice can optionally accepts bob's endorsements on the property attester.
+For instance, Alice can optionally accepts bob's endorsements on the property *attester*.
 Of course, Bob accepts the endorsements made by itself.

 ```
 postTrustedEndorser alice bob attester